lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-16-scalatra+docker-(part-1).md

 title:  "scalatra+docker (part 1)"
 date:   2017-03-16 21:58:08
 categories: web-dev
-excerpt: "building an http web service with scala and dockerizing it"
+excerpt: "building an http web service with scala and dockerizing it.  in part 1: hello world"
 tags:
   - scalatra
   - scala